MCP History: The Wallace family’s theaters.

 By Rob Alway, Editor-in-Chief.

 There was a time when Mason County was home to several movie theaters.
-Today’s story, though, is about the legacy of the Wallace family, who owned the 4-Star Theater in downtown Scottville and also the Star-Lite Drive-in in Pere Marquette Township.
+This story is about the legacy of the Wallace family, which owned the 4-Star Theater in downtown Scottville and also the Star-Lite Drive-in in Pere Marquette Township.

 The first and only movie theater in Scottville was located at 111 S. Main St. The 400-seat cinema opened in 1914 as the A-Muz-U Theater.
 At some point the name was changed to Star Theater.